MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/401-error-preauthentication-header.md

 ## Workaround

-To work around this behavior, disable Pre-Authentication in Internet Explorer, or turn off Kernel Mode Authentication for the IIS Web application.
+To work around this behavior, disable Pre-Authentication in Internet Settings, or turn off Kernel Mode Authentication for the IIS Web application.

 > [!WARNING]
 > If you use Registry Editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
 Microsoft can't guarantee that you can solve problems that result from using Registry Editor incorrectly.
 Use Registry Editor at your own risk.